Table of Contents

 Burt’s Bees shampoo is 97% natural and contains honey and beeswax (that’s the “bees” part), shea butter, and xanthan gum, which is plant-based.
 The gum thickens your dog’s coat, and the honey and shea butter will make it shiny.
 Because it’s hypoallergenic, your dog should not have any problems with it unless he’s allergic to any of the natural ingredients.

 The shea butter also moisturizes, and in the winter when dry skin season is upon us, moisture is a must.
-Burt’s Bees for Dogs Hypoallergenic Shampoo is free of synthetic fragrances.
-It leaves a light fresh scent behind thanks to the natural ingredients, and that’s it – no overpowering perfumes.
-It is a strong cleanser while still be gentle on your pet’s skin.
+Burt's Bees for Dogs Hypoallergenic Shampoo is free of synthetic fragrances.
+It leaves a light fresh scent behind thanks to the natural ingredients, and that's it – no overpowering perfumes.
+It is a strong cleanser while still being gentle on your pet's skin.

 This is another oatmeal-based shampoo, but it also contains vanilla and “microencapsulated liposomes,” which are basically bubbles that deliver nutrients to the cells.
 The nutrients in this shampoo are dermatologically beneficial, and the shampoo provides moisturizing agents that help with irritation, itchiness, and even dandruff.
 It also rinses easily, reducing the time spent grooming.

 Perfect Coat Natural Oatmeal Shampoo will leave your pet smelling like vanilla.
 It is formulated for all coat types, which is a huge bonus if you have multiple dogs.
-Just like the OmegaPet shampoo, the oatmeal in this product works to soothe irritate skin while also moisturizing the coat.
+Just like the OmegaPet shampoo, the oatmeal in this product works to soothe irritated skin while also moisturizing the coat.

 This dog shampoo is formulated with panthenol and aloe leaf juice to help strengthen the hair and increase its resiliency.
 This will protect your pet’s coat from being damaged.
 Isle of Dogs Everyday Shampoo also contains ExtenScent, a natural odor-neutralizing complex that is supposed to extend the freshness of your dog’s coat after his bath.